PDS Logo, the Tree of Life

 They fear that the person will betray them if they get too close, just like they experienced in childhood.

-Confronting them with intensity or creating an emotional situation Fearful avoidants can be very passionate and intense about specific topics or subjects.
+Fearful avoidants can be very passionate and intense about specific topics or subjects.
 That's why engaging them or creating an emotional environment can set them off.

 Being calm, transparent, and honest while keeping the stakes low is the best way to approach fearful avoidants.

-Feeling unworthy A fearful avoidant has an “I’m defective” core wound triggering them.
+A fearful avoidant has an “I’m defective” core wound triggering them.
 They might have low self-esteem, so they quickly feel inadequate or inferior.
 They tend to overthink much about what others think of them.

 So, when things go wrong, whether in relationships, personally, or at the workplace, they're quick to blame themselves.